jundis/CWSlack-SlashCommands/README.md

 This script set and all modules require PHP version 5 and the cURL extension, and many require a MySQL or MariaDB server.

-For non-MySQL installation instructions, please see README_NoMySQL.md
+For unsupported non-MySQL installation instructions, please see README_NoMySQL.md

 ####Update Instructions